hchiam/learning-js-design-patterns/README.md

 # My notes for the Udacity course: [JavaScript Design Patterns](https://classroom.udacity.com/courses/ud989)

-Just one of the things I'm learning. https://github.com/hchiam/learning
+Just one of the things I'm learning. <https://github.com/hchiam/learning>

-## Learning a new/unfamiliar codebase: 5 tips:
+## Learning a new/unfamiliar codebase: 5 tips

 Remember, seek a **top level** understanding while you do these: